-- Give a general introduction and background to the retail business, including how this relates to the wider organisation, local and national environment - Outline the problem, challenge or opportunity identified - State the aims and objectives of the project - Identify how the potential changes would lead to measurable improvements and benefits to the retail business - · Consult relevant stakeholders (e.g. customers, team members, managers) to inform the results and recommendations - Provide a detailed analysis of costs associated with the proposed recommendations - · Identify applicable local and national legislation and ensure the proposal complies - · Provide research methodology to demonstrate a logical, coherent approach - Make clear recommendations for implementation - Concise validation and justification of recommendations
+- Give a general introduction and background to department, team or area of work, including how this relates to the rest of the business unit (if applicable) - Outline the problem, challenge or opportunity identified - State the aims and objectives of the project - Identify how the potential changes would lead to measurable improvement and benefits to the department, team or area of working - Consult relevant stakeholders (e.g. customers, team members, managers) to inform the results and recommendations - Provide an indication of costs associated with the proposed recommendations - Identify applicable legislation and ensure the proposal complies where necessary

-In order to achieve a distinction apprentices must, in addition to achieving all pass criteria:
+In order to achieve a distinction, apprentices must, in addition to achieving all the pass criteria:

-- Give a detailed introduction and background of the retail business, wider organisations, local and national environments, including on-line considerations - Outline the current situation which has led to the identification of a challenge or opportunity apprentices - Provide detailed aims and objectives for the project, linking to the current situation - Identification of measurable improvements and benefits to the organisation - Provide evidence of wide consultation with a range of stakeholders and show how responses have been effectively evaluated and their content considered and included in the recommendation - A thorough analysis of costs and benefits of the recommendations in the short, medium and long term - Critically analyse the project to ensure it meets organisational and legal requirements - Effectively design and use a research methodology using qualitative and quantitative research to its best effect - Detailed recommendations for implementation - Comprehensive link from the project into the medium term strategy of the retail business - Detailed validation and justification of recommendations - Proposed timeframes for implementation
+- Provide research methodology to demonstrate a logical, coherent approach - Make clear recommendations for implementation - · Concise validation and justification of recommendation - Give a detailed introduction and background of the department, team or working area wider business unit (e.g. other departments, head office, local community / customer profile) - Outline the current situation which has led to the identification of a challenge or opportunity - Provide detailed aims and objectives for the project, linking to the current situation - Identification of measurable improvements and benefits to the organisation - Provide evidence of wide consultation and show how responses have been included in the recommendation - Review the project to ensure it meets organisational and legal requirements - Show a range of qualitative and quantitative research has been used effectively - Detailed recommendations for implementation - Detailed validation and justification of recommendations - Proposed timeframes for implementation